 Of course, the quality of the image you start with makes a big impact on the end result.
 By following a few basic guidelines in regards to resolution and background you will find it easy to design or tailor artwork to produce high quality images.

 That being said, don’t underestimate the importance of becoming proficient in your graphics software.
-Many community colleges and vocational schools offer specialized training in these off the shelf design packages.
+Luckily there are MANY online sources where you can go and get educated on using graphics software – take advantage of them!
 Secondarily you can attend industry tradeshows where more specialized training is available or purchase training DVD’s and books written by garment decoration experts that provide valuable tips and tricks to maximize the “WOW” value of your artwork.

 Direct to garment printers generally require a specialized software package called a Raster Image Processor (RIP) to print properly.
 Primarily, the RIP is simply a printing utility that translates the image you created into a format that allows you the most control over the end result.